WISEPLAT/shares_get_history_class/csv_export_usa/ReadMe.md

-# USA 514 Stocks Prices
+# USA 514 Stocks Prices NASDAQ NYSE

 ### ~11 Gb of market data for you and your analysis with NN or other methods